Skip to main content

 • Generates new issues in Azure Boards based on events within Conviso Platform's Vulnerability Management System, such as identified vulnerabilities or completed security assessments.

-• Establishes a linkage between vulnerabilities detected in Conviso Platform and their relevant issues in Azure Boards, enhancing traceability and collaborative efforts.
+• Keeps a persistent linkage between vulnerabilities detected in Conviso Platform and their relevant issues in Azure Boards, enhancing traceability and collaborative efforts.

 • Updates Azure Boards issues when specific actions occur in Conviso Platform's Vulnerability Management System, such as changes in vulnerability status, assessment completions, or updates to risk levels.